 A good working relationship between development and operations teams can be the difference between a good organization and a great one.

-DevOps teams comprise a team of developers and IT operation professionals that makes teams well-rounded, and multi-gifted.
-By utilizing a shared codebase, test-driven approaches, continuous integration, and automated deployments, DevOps teams are quick to identify critical IT glitches and perform real-time system performance analysis to clearly understand the effect of application changes on an organization’s operations.
-They are also able to resolve IT problems as fast as possible.
+DevOps teams are made up of developers and IT operation professionals, which makes teams well-rounded and multi-talented.
+These teams utilize a shared codebase, test-driven approaches, continuous integration, and automated deployments, enabling them to quickly identify critical IT glitches and perform real-time system performance analysis.
+Thus, they can clearly understand the effect of application changes on an organization’s operations and resolve IT problems rapidly.

-Additionally, the DevOps teams will also be more flexible to adjust to increasingly changing market conditions, which helps the organization save big on the bottom line.
+Additionally, the DevOps teams are also more flexible to adjust to increasingly changing market conditions, which delivers cost savings to the organization.

 DevOps Principles